Teacher and two children doing crafts together at a table.

 Give students meaningful leadership roles that have a real impact on their lives and communities.
 Whether leading school initiatives, engaging in activism, mentoring younger peers, or working in teams, students need hands-on opportunities to practice leadership in authentic contexts.

-3. Develop Emotional Intelligence & Self-Awareness
+3. Develop Emotional Intelligence and Self-Awareness

 Leadership is as much about understanding oneself as it is about guiding and supporting others.
-It’s critical to help students understand their own strengths, weaknesses, and emotions while also being aware of and empathetic toward others.
+It’s critical to help students understand their own strengths, weaknesses and emotions while also being aware of and empathetic toward others.

 Student presenting drawings in front of classmates in a classroom.

-5. Normalize Risk-Taking & Resilience
+5. Normalize Risk-Taking and Resilience

 6. Challenge Stereotypes & Address Social Barriers

-Proactively discuss and counteract fear of judgment, stereotype threats, and potential social costs of leadership, particularly with students who may uniquely feel these pressures.
+Proactively discuss and counteract fear of judgment, stereotype threats and potential social costs of leadership, particularly with students who may uniquely feel these pressures.
 Teach students to navigate leadership in ways that are collaborative and provide strong adult-student mentorships to ensure all students are and feel supported in their leadership.

 7. Introduce “Like Me” Role Models